Skip to main content

 Who is qualified to perform inspections?

-Ideally, construction monitoring services are performed by engineers or other licensed individuals with experience in general construction methods and materials, as well as practices, techniques, and equipment used in building construction.
-A list of individuals/firms should be maintained by the bank – similar to lists of appraisers, attorneys, title companies, and other approved third-party vendors – that provide construction monitoring/inspection services.
+Ideally, construction monitoring services are performed by engineers or other licensed individuals with experience in general construction methods and materials.
+They also have knowledge of practices, techniques, and equipment used in building construction.
+A list of individuals/firms should be maintained by the bank that provide construction monitoring/inspection services.

 As with any third-party vendor, these individuals should be thoroughly vetted, with documentation of his/her appropriate experience, references, and insurance.